Dollars and Diagrams

 Approximately a 10% annualized rate of return.

-Over long periods of time ownership in companies (stocks) have outpaced inflation by about 7% annually.
+Over long periods of time ownership in companies (stocks) has outpaced inflation by about 7% annually.

 This allows us to increase our purchasing power over time!